ourworldventures/ourworld_books_OLD/books/zanzibar_cybercity/src/oursource/oursource.md

 - A Digital Twin system which is the base of Banking and Web 4.0, a new way to communicate, share, collaborate
 - A decentralized healthcare & education system

+> TODO: The above seems to be a repetition of whats been said previously.
+Delete or keep and add links?

 More than 50m USD has been invested so far, we have a very active community of hundreds of contributors and we are working with some governments to deploy the system in their country.
 We are excited about a future where we can together create a more safe platform, based on values, transparency and love.
 Not in a talking way, in a super practical can do mentality with concrete plan.
 We are doing it, join us… become part of our movement.